-If you have a burning question about credit repair, chances are you’ll find the answer to it in this here FAQ.
+If you have a burning question about credit repair, chances are you’ll find the answer to it in our FAQ.
 Let’s get started.

 Unfortunately, repairing one’s credit is not an overnight process.
-It does take time for credit bureaus to receive and update their files upon new information being sent to them from companies, agencies, or creditors.
-By law, credit bureaus have 45 days to update their reports with new information they’ve received, so the sooner they are made aware of changes to one’s credit, the sooner their reports will reflect that.
+It does take time for credit bureaus to receive and update their files.
+By law, credit bureaus have 45 days to update their reports with new information they’ve received.
+So, the sooner you start the better.

 It certainly can’t hurt.
 Employers have been known to pull the credit reports of potential hires for a variety of reasons.
 In some cases they’re simply trying to verify the identity of the person.
 In others, they may be looking for signs of stability.

 Yes, you can.
-There is technically nothing a credit repair agency can do that you can’t do yourself, if you’re willing to put in the work and educate yourself about credit law.
-In fact, you can find DIY kits and other resources like books online that will give you the tools necessary to begin repairing your credit.
-Check out our article on Credit Repair Resources to find the best of these tools.
+There is technically nothing a credit repair agency can do that you can’t do yourself.
+You just need to be willing to put in the work and educate yourself about credit law.
+In fact, you can find DIY kits and other resources like books online that will give you the necessary tools.

-It is a lot of work contacting agencies and creditors however, and trying to work out settlements or verify information.
+If you do decide to approach credit repair on your own, It is a lot of work.
+You will have to contact agencies and creditors in an effort to try and work out settlements or verify information.
 For this reason, many people choose to have credit repair agencies do this work on their behalf.
-Not only are they diligent in their work, they also know the ins-and-outs of credit repair better than anyone, and know how to negotiate with creditors.
+Not only are they diligent in their work, they also know the ins-and-outs of credit repair.

 While we could say that it can’t hurt, chances are that nothing will come from disputing correct information.
-Your focus should be on targeting the inaccurate, suspect, or outdated data on your report, rather than hoping to get lucky and have a legitimate one removed.
+Your focus should be on targeting the inaccurate or suspect data on your report.

-In the case of the legitimate ones, those are the instances where you’ll need to try and work out a settlement with the company or collection agency to have that item cleared up in your report.
-Note however that even when you have paid off an old debt, it will remain in your report for the legal period of seven years, but will be updated to reflect that is has been paid.
+In the case of the legitimate ones, those are the instances where you’ll need to try and work out a settlement with the company or collection agency.
+Note however, that even when you have paid off an old debt, it will remain on your report for the legal period of seven years.
+It will, however, be updated to reflect that is has been paid.

 No, this is illegal, and comes with severe penalties.
 If you come across any service that claims to be able to perform such a feat, avoid them like the plague.
-Any service that promises amazing results, like completely clearing your credit file, is simply not being truthful.
+Any service that promises amazing results is simply not being truthful.

 **When you come across any such company, or are treated unfairly by a credit repair agency, you are encouraged to contact the Federal Trade Commission and file a complaint.
 Credit repair agencies are in fact one of the most frequently complained about services to the FTC, owing to the many shady operations that lurk around the internet.
 This is why’s it’s so important to find legitimate services that are interested in doing real work on your behalf and helping you with your credit score, like the ones right here on CreditMarvel that have received our highest recommendations.